-I have got to say that I was very impressed with the free 2 year license that comes with this software.
-This program offers a lot in the way of Animation, Comics, Manga and even painting and line drawing.
+I have got to say that I was very impressed with the free 2-year license that comes with this software.
+This program offers a lot in the way of Animation, Comics, Manga, and even painting and line drawing.
 Even has 3D figure templates and poseable figures.
 This software also has plenty of training tutorials inside the software itself.

 Corel After Shot 3

-Corel has done a good job with their photo editing software and is fairly similar to Photoshop.
+Corel has done a good job with its photo editing software and is fairly similar to Photoshop.
 It has simple photo management tools.
-Great if you like playing around with 1 photo or multiple photo’s all at once with batch editing tools.
+Great if you like playing around with 1 photo or multiple photos all at once with batch editing tools.
 Also has many different presets for quick editing.
 This is not the Pro version of this software which means there are some features you will not have.

 The software downloads do require you to register the tablet at the Wacom site.
 I found it is probably best to follow through with on screen prompts after plugging up the Wacom Intuos S to help speed up the installation process trouble free.